Lemon Lavender Shortbread Cookies

 Culinary lavender is lavender grown for use in cooking and baking.
 If you have a garden, the best culinary lavender is Lavandula Angustifolia, although you can use other varietals not labeled ornamental or decorative.
 If you don’t have a garden, this is the culinary lavender I recommend for these lemon lavender cookies.

-Some common uses for culinary lavender include other desserts like lavender cake or ice cream, blueberry pie and jams, in salad dressings with herbes de Provence, as a rub for roast chicken breasts or pork, or in lavender simple syrup for cocktails.
-Use lavender for its floral flavor, although be careful not to add too much because it can taste soapy in large amounts.
+Some common uses for culinary lavender include other desserts like an Earl Grey lavender cake or lavender ice cream, blueberry pie and jams, in salad dressings with herbes de Provence, as a rub for roast chicken breasts or pork, or to make lavender syrup for cocktails like lavender gimlet or the Lady Bridgerton Empress Gin cocktail.
+Be careful not to add too much because it can taste soapy in large amounts.

 Variations and substitutions

-So now that you know the secret to creating a shortbread cookie, the sky is your limit!
-Here are some shortbread cookie variations I’ve been dreaming about.
-Scale up or vary your flavorings as desired.
+So now that you know the secret of these lemon lavender shortbread cookies, the sky is your limit!
+Here are some shortbread cookie variations I’ve been dreaming about:

-- Make these lemon and lavender shortbread with a simple icing with confectioner’s sugar stirred with a squeeze of lemon juice.
-Dip the tops of the cookies into the icing and then re-invert while the icing dries.
+- Make these lemon and lavender shortbread with a lemon drizzle.
+Or dip the tops of the shortbread cookies into the icing and then re-invert while the icing dries.

-- For Pride, turn this recipe into rainbow shortbread cookies or make my rainbow sugar cookies.
+- For Pride, add rainbow chips to turn this recipe into rainbow shortbread cookies or make my rainbow sugar cookies.

 - Make Linzer cookies using an almond shortbread cookie filled with raspberry jam